oopsmonk/documentation/getting-started/1.1/the-tangle/immutability.md

 As a result, if any values of the bundle essence were to change, the bundle hash would change, invalidating all transactions in the bundle.

 :::info:
 You could change any other transaction fields in a bundle and keep the same bundle hash.

-As a result, only a transaction hash should be used to look up a unique transaction.
+As a result, only a tail transaction hash should be used to look up a unique transaction.

-For an example of changing a transaction's fields and keeping the same bundle hash, see [Change the messages in a bundle](root://core/1.0/tutorials/js/change-message-in-bundle.md).
 :::

 ## Next steps

 Find out what [type of data you should store in the Tangle](../the-tangle/storing-data.md).

+For an example of changing a transaction's fields and keeping the same bundle hash, see [Change the messages in a bundle](root://core/1.0/tutorials/js/change-message-in-bundle.md).